CBARRC Constitution & Bylaws

-There shall be no less than three (3) membership meetings per year at such date, hour and place as may be designated by the board of directors.
-Written notice of each such meeting shall be mailed by the Secretary at least 10 days prior to the date of the meeting (e-mail notification, a record of which must be maintained by the Secretary, shall constitute “mailing” in most cases).
-The quorum for such meetings shall be 20 percent of the voting members in good standing.
+General Club and Board meetings shall be held at least six (6) times per year in the greater Washington, D.C. area, at such date, hour and place as may be designated by the Board of Directors.
+Written notice of each such meeting shall be mailed by electronic transmission (email) by the Secretary at least 10 days prior to the date of the meeting (e-mail notification, a record of which must be maintained by the Secretary, shall constitute “mailing” in most cases).
+The quorum for general membership meetings shall be 20 percent of the voting members in good standing.

 SECTION 2.
 Special Club Meetings

-Special club meetings may be called by the President, or by a majority vote of the members of the board who are present and voting at any regular or special meeting of the board; and shall be called by the Secretary upon receipt of a petition signed by five members of the club who are in good standing.
+Special Club meetings may be called by the President, or by a majority vote of the members of the Board who are present and voting at any regular or special meeting of the Board; and shall be called by the Secretary upon receipt of a petition signed by five members of the Club who are in good standing.
 Such special meetings shall be held at such place, date and hour as may be designated by the person or persons authorized herein to call such meetings.
-Written notice of such a meeting shall be mailed by the Secretary at least five days and not more than 15 days prior to the date of the meeting, and said notice shall state the purpose of the meeting, and no other club business may be transacted thereat.
+Written notice of such a meeting shall be mailed by electronic transmission (email) by the Secretary at least five days and not more than 15 days prior to the date of the meeting, and said notice shall state the purpose of the meeting, and no other Club business may be transacted thereat.
 The quorum for such a meeting shall be 20 percent of the members in good standing.

 SECTION 3.
 Board Meetings

-There shall be no less than four (4) meetings of the board of directors and shall be held at such date, hour and place as may be designated by the board.
-Written notice of each such meeting shall be mailed by the Secretary at least five days prior to the date of the meeting.
-The quorum for such a meeting shall be a majority of the board.
+There shall be no less than four (4) meetings of the Board of Directors and shall be held at such date, hour and place as may be designated by the Board.
+Written notice of each such meeting shall be mailed by electronic transmission (email) by the Secretary at least five days prior to the date of the meeting.
+The quorum for such a meeting shall be a majority of the Board.

 SECTION 4.
 Special Board Meetings

-Special meetings of the board may be called by the President; and shall be called by the Secretary upon receipt of a written request signed by at least three members of the board.
+Special meetings of the Board may be called by the President; and shall be called by the Secretary upon receipt of a written request signed by at least three members of the Board.
 Such special meetings shall be held in such place, date, and hour as may be designated by the person authorized herein to call such meeting.
-Written notice of such meeting shall be mailed by the Secretary at least five days and not more than 10 days prior to the date of the meeting.
+Written notice of such meeting shall be mailed by electronic transmission (email) by the Secretary at least five days and not more than 10 days prior to the date of the meeting.
 Any such notice shall state the purpose of the meeting and no other business shall be transacted thereat.
-The quorum for such a meeting shall be a majority of the board.
+The quorum for such a meeting shall be a majority of the Board.